openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;, ssl_client_hello_by_lua&#42;*

 Decodes the `str` argument as a base64 digest to the raw form.
+For base64url decoding use [`base64.decode_base64url`](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/base64.md#decode_base64url).

 The `str` should be standard 'base64' encoding for RFC 3548 or RFC 4648, and will returns `nil` if is not well formed or any characters not in the base encoding alphabet.
+Padding may be omitted from the input.

 [Back to TOC](#nginx-api-for-lua)